fieryhenry/tbcml-docs/docs/source/index.rst

 .. warning::

    | Do not use someone else's assets / mods / scripts / BCU pack without having their permission.
-   | To prevent people from taking modded content, .bcmod files are encrypted with a user-specified password and the pack files are encrypted with a random key.
+   | To prevent people from taking modded content, you can set a custom pack file encryption key.

 Contents